There are eligibility requirements that must be met before a student can apply for financial aid and maintain their eligibility for financial aid.

 Financial Aid Verification

-Any individual applying for financial aid may be randomly selected by the Department of Education for a review process called verification.
-LWT reserves the right to also select a student for verification to solve any conflicting information.
-The school will notify the potential student of the verification documents required and the time allowed to complete and return the documents to the school, via email or mail.
-Once all the required documents are completed and processed, the school will determine the amount of assistance available to the student.
+Any individual applying for financial aid may be randomly selected by the Department of Education for a review process called Verification.
+LWT reserves the right to also select a student for Verification to solve any conflicting information.
+The school will notify the potential student via email or mail, of the verification documents required and the time allowed to complete and return the documents to the school.
+Once all the required documents are received the Financial Aid Administrator will review and compare the information to the information reported on the FAFSA.
+If corrections are necessary the Financial Aid Administrator will use the FAA Access on the Web to make the needed corrections.
+Once the Verification process is completed the Financial Aid Administrator will determine the amount of assistance available to the student.

 The Higher Education Amendment of 1986 gives the Financial Aid Administrator the authority to make adjustments to the potential student budgets based on the Financial Aid Administrator’s own “professional judgement”.
 The potential student must submit documentation to the Financial Aid Administrator that will show the potential student’s extenuating circumstances.
 These documents will include an explanation of the reason(s) for the changes and present the adjustments made to the individual potential student’s need analysis.
 Examples of some documentations could include statements from the potential student, parents, accountant, banks, and social agencies.
 All verifications must be completed before professional judgement will be considered.
 A letter or email will be sent explaining the results of the professional judgement and any changes to aid package.